meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-WhatIsNerdspal.md

 ---
 layout: post
-title: Introducing nerdspal
+title: nerdspal is a place to collaborate in your academic efforts
 ---

-#[nerdspal](https://nerdspal.com) is a place to collaborate in your academic efforts

->So how nerdspal can be used?
+>So how [nerdspal](https://nerdspal.com) can be used?

 #Ask your questions